NAXA NX-249 Portable MP3/CD AM/FM Stereo Radio Cassette Player/Recorder w/ Subwoofer & Remote Control

 - Garish design

-Multi-purpose unit that does it all5
+Multi-purpose unit that does it all

 Very nice looking unit that plays satellite radio (XM), CD's (including ones you burn), and AM/FM radio.
 Highly recommended.

-This one's going back.1
+This one's going back.

 When I hooked up my SkyFi radio in this device and turned on the unit, what I heard was a constant low frequency oscillating sound - the best I can describe it is a "motorboat" noise.
 I heard the satellite radio, but during quiet passages - especially on talk shows and interviews/comments on radio channels - it was extremely annoying.
 So, I tried muting the sound and the noise continued unabated at the same volume.
 You could mask it by turning up the volume, but on some jazz, classical, and talk channels it was always there, annoyingly so.